 A man has been jailed after pleading guilty to non-recent child sexual offences.

-As well as his prison sentence, Warren was made subject of restraining orders and must sign the Sex Offenders’ Register for 10 years.
+Green, of Alicante, Spain, was jailed for two years, made the subject of a restraining order and must sign the Sex Offenders’ Register for 10 years.

 There are a number of different agencies who are able to offer independent help and support to survivors of sexual abuse in Nottinghamshire.

 More information on these services and details on who to contact if you have been a victim of a sexual offence can be found by visiting https://www.nottinghamshire.police.uk/advice/